ftde0/yt2009/readme.md

 navigate to **/flags** to change settings locally. here, for example, you can set up The Wayback Machine as a video data source. but look through, there is a lot more.

-feel free to nav to **/toggle_f** if you've set up flash players as described above to make the frontend work on older browsers, such as ie6.
+feel free to nav to **/toggle_f** to enable flash player support for old browsers, such as ie6.

-and just click around! you might find some useful features you didn't expect to work.
+and just click around!

 ---